Slip and Fall Cases

 The Syracuse slip-and-fall lawyers at Michaels & Smolak practice law in one of the most snowy, slippery areas of the State of New York.
 In Central New York, slip and fall injuries happen more often in the winter months, but they can happen any time of the year.
 Wet floors in store entrances and other areas are all too common.
 Sometimes ice or soda machines can leak liquid onto the floor, or careless employees leave wet floors after mopping, or other shoppers drop fruits, vegetables or liquid products in aisles.

-In every slip and fall case, the issue boil down to this: Did the property owner take "reasonable" measures to (1) prevent the slippery substance from being there; (2) inspect or check for slippery substances or other dangerous conditions; and (3) remove the slippery substance promptly when it was first noticed.
 If a slip and fall case goes to a jury, the jury will be instructed that the owner of the property has to take "reasonable" measures to assure that his property is "reasonably" safe.
 So it all boils down to what is "reasonable".
 And juries differ as to what is "reasonable", so these cases can be somewhat unpredictable.

 The same "reasonableness" standard holds true for slip and falls on snow and ice.
 Did the landowner act reasonably in trying to timely remove snow and ice by plowing and salting his parking lots and walkways?
 If you can prove that the ice or snow which caused your fall had been on the walkway for several hours during business hours, you can probably win your case.
 Most juries would find that unreasonable.
 Most juries would say the owner should have gone out and salted, or gone out and inspected the sidewalk, at least once during that time period.